Office of Energy Efficiency and Renewable Energy, Department of Energy.

 Notice of petition for waiver and request for comments.

 This notice announces receipt of and publishes the GE petition for waiver (hereafter, “petition”) from parts of the U.S. Department of Energy (DOE) test procedure for determining the energy consumption of electric refrigerators and refrigerator-freezers.
-Through this document, DOE is soliciting comments with respect to the GE petition.
+Through this document, DOE is Start Printed Page 22587soliciting comments with respect to the GE petition.

 DOE will accept comments, data, and information with respect to the GE petition until, but no later than June 1, 2010.

 You may submit comments, identified by case number RF-015, by any of the following methods:

 - Federal eRulemaking Portal: http://www.regulations.gov.
 Follow the instructions for submitting comments.